edfcbz/template/README.md

 # This repository has a REST API for Product and Analytics entities

-This project presents an API Flask Implementation, as requirement for BackEnd Developer position at Osedea Corporation.</br> All details as Business Requirements, Stack Technologies, Solutions Developed and API endpoint presentation and tests are showed below.
+This project presents an API Flask Implementation, as requirement for BackEnd Developer position at Osedea Corporation.</br> All details as Business Requirements, Stack Technologies, Solutions Developed and API endpoint presentation and demontration are below.
 Thanks for review !</br>

 ## 📋 Business Requirements </br>
 A client wants to develop a dashboard to analyze the sales results of their ecommerce website.</br>